vexsx/redis-deployment/README.md

 ---

 This configuration is a robust starting point for running standalone Redis instances at scale on Kubernetes, with each replica maintaining its own dedicated persistent storage and offering metrics for monitoring.

+### Additional Notes:

+1. **Storage Class Selection**:
+   - The `volumeClaimTemplates` use `storageClassName: longhorn`, which is the default storage class as per your `kubectl get storageclasses.storage.k8s.io` output.
+   - **Longhorn** supports dynamic provisioning and volume expansion, allowing you to scale storage as needed without manual intervention.

+2. **Allow Volume Expansion**:
+   - The `allowVolumeExpansion: true` field in `volumeClaimTemplates` enables resizing of PVCs if your storage requirements grow beyond the initial 5Gi.

+3. **Security Context**:
+   - Running containers as non-root (`runAsUser: 1000`) and setting `fsGroup: 1000` ensures that the Redis process has the necessary permissions to read/write to the mounted volumes without requiring root privileges, enhancing security.

+4. **Resource Management**:
+   - Defining `resources.requests` and `resources.limits` ensures that each container has guaranteed resources and is capped to prevent overconsumption, maintaining cluster stability.

+5. **Metrics Integration**:
+   - The Redis Exporter sidecar provides valuable metrics that can be scraped by Prometheus for monitoring Redis performance and health.
+   - Ensure your Prometheus configuration includes the `redis-standalone-metrics` service as a scrape target.

+6. **Scaling**:
+   - Scaling the StatefulSet to a higher number of replicas (e.g., 50) will create additional Pods (`redis-standalone-3` to `redis-standalone-49`), each with its own PVC and configuration.
+   - Since this setup does not configure Redis clustering, each Redis instance operates independently, suitable for scenarios where multiple Redis instances are required without intercommunication.

+7. **ConfigMap Updates**:
+   - When updating the `redis.conf` in the ConfigMap, perform a rolling update to ensure all Pods pick up the new configuration:
+     ```bash
+     kubectl apply -f redis-standalone.yaml
+     kubectl rollout restart statefulset redis-standalone -n redis-standalone
+     ```

+8. **Backup Strategy**:
+   - Regular backups are crucial for data durability.
+Consider integrating backup solutions like Velero or custom scripts to snapshot PVCs and store backups externally.

+By following this manifest and the accompanying best practices, you can deploy a robust, scalable, and secure standalone Redis setup on your Kubernetes cluster.